Update 3/4/19: This feature is out of beta! Want to learn more? Check out our webinar on migrating MySQL data to CockroachDB.

 In addition to being verbose, this process also steepened the learning curve for getting started with CockroachDB, since the schema-specification step required users to be familiar with the intricacies of CockroachDB data types before loading their data.

 Could there be a more direct way to migrate data to CockroachDB in bulk?
 Many popular database systems offer functionality to produce SQL “dump” files, which consist of long lists of SQL statements that define the schemas and populate the data for multiple tables.
-(CockroachDB itself can also generate files like this, via the cockroach dump command.)
+(CockroachDB itself can also generate files like this, via the SHOW CREATE

 While dump files are convenient for ad-hoc backup and restore operations within a single database system, the plethora of existing SQL implementations makes these dump files inherently proprietary.
 They often rely on vendor-specific SQL statements and extensions: CockroachDB or Postgres can’t directly execute the SQL commands in a dump file produced by MySQL, and vice versa.
 And even if all dump files used mutually-intelligible SQL syntax, transactionally running the INSERT